georgi-bozhinov/knative-presentation/PITCHME.md

 * Knative serving gives us a Service abstraction
 * Not to be confused with all the other meanings of service in this context
 * Manages lifecycle of the workload.
-Creates objects to ensure app has route, a configuration and a new revision on each update.
+Creates objects to ensure app has route, a configuration and a new revision on each update

 ---

 ### Serving - Route

-* Maps a network endpoint to one of more revisions.
+* Maps a network endpoint to one of more revisions

 ---

 ### Serving - Configuration

 * Maintains the desired state for the deployment.
-Modifying it creates a new revision.
+Modifying it creates a new revision

 ---

 ### Serving - Revision

 * Point-in-time snapshot of the code.
 Linear history for each new modification.
-Revisions are immutable.
+Revisions are immutable

 ---